daveo90/fermat-1/README-DEV-TEAMS.md

 <br>
 ### ![alt text](https://raw.githubusercontent.com/bitDubai/media-kit/63e3087dc448c761d11a76d2625693fe8bcdd4b3/Logotype/FermatTeams/logo_coindiggers_team.jpg "Logo Coin Diggers Team")

-We are passionate geeks , always on the edge of technology and a little more.
+We are passionate geeks, always on the edge of technology and a little more.
 With the only phrase "Keep moving forward" we just walk through Fermat.
-We are in charge of Android-core,Fermat-Core, Android framework development and platforms like CCP, CCM among others.
+We are in charge of Android-core, Fermat-Core, Android framework development and platforms like CCP, CCM among others.

 #### CoinDiggers Team Members: